danbz/aesthetic-programming/7-VocableCode/Readme.md

 ```
 *Sketch 3: The JSON file in Vocable Code*

 Javascript Object Notation (JSON) is an open-standard and independent file format.
 In brief, it is used to store and exchange data with certain rules to follow.
 For this specific example, a JSON file is used to store the data from all voice donors.
-Their statements are written in text and are used to display on screen.
+Their statements are written in text and are used to display on a screen.
 By using JSON, all the data can be updated on this JSON file without changing anything at the level of the javascript source code.

-JSON is mainly used for storing and retrieving data, while javascript is a programming language that implements computational logic to manipulate the data, such as retrieving the data and displaying it on screen in any color, size, and at any tempo.
+JSON is mainly used for storing and retrieving data, while javascript is a programming language that implements computational logic to manipulate data, such as retrieving the data and displaying it on screen in any color, size, and at any tempo.
 This kind of separation of data and computational logic is commonly seen in software development.
 JSON is widely used as a data storage and communication format on the internet and software applications that employ different programming languages.
 Google, for example, offers their web or image search results in JSON format via their Application Programming Interfaces (APIs).
 (We will look into more about APIs in the next chapter.)

 JSON looks similar to Javascript in terms of the use of arrays and objects but they are formatted differently.
 Some of the rules are:
 - Data is stored in name/value pairs, e.g `"copyLeft": "Creative Common Licence BY 4.0"` and the pair is separated by a colon.